hoskey76/Linux/Graylog 5.1/README.md

 Please feel free to share your thoughts, I always welcome feedback!

 # Define Tool Versions
+>[!TIP]
-I found it very helpful to define each component of the install to verify compatibility.
+>I found it very helpful to define each component of the install to verify compatibility.
 Plus, this made it much easier to find the corresponding documentation I needed.

 VirtualBox - 7.0.12